-The HSBC World Rugby Sevens Challenger Series, a new and exciting international rugby sevens competition, will be launched in February 2020 to boost rugby sevens’ development across the globe.
+The HSBC World Rugby Sevens Challenger Series is a new and exciting international rugby sevens competition, launched in February 2020 to boost rugby sevens’ development across the globe.

-The competition also acts as the new promotion and relegation system for the HSBC World Rugby Sevens Series with the men's and women's Challenger Series winners replacing the bottom ranked core team on the World Series for the following season.
+The competition also acts as the promotion and relegation system for the HSBC World Rugby Sevens Series with the men's and women's Challenger Series winners replacing the bottom-ranked core team on the World Series for the following season.

-The men's Challenger Series 2020 will feature two rounds to be played in South America.
-The teams who will compete are Brazil, Chile, Germany, Hong Kong, Italy, Jamaica, Japan, Papua New Guinea, Portugal, Tonga, Uganda, Uruguay and Zimbabwe.
-They will be joined by three invitational teams from the Americas in Colombia, Mexico and Paraguay.
+The men's Challenger Series 2020 featured two rounds, both played in South America.
+The teams who competed were: Brazil, Chile, Germany, Hong Kong, Italy, Jamaica, Japan, Papua New Guinea, Portugal, Tonga, Uganda, Uruguay and Zimbabwe.
+They were joined by three invitational teams from the Americas: Colombia, Mexico and Paraguay.

-The participating teams are: Argentina, Belgium, China, Colombia, Japan, Kazakhstan, Kenya, Mexico, Papua New Guinea, Poland, Scotland and hosts South Africa.
+The event was due to feature 12 teams who had qualified from the six World Rugby regions: Argentina, Belgium, China, Colombia, Japan, Kazakhstan, Kenya, Mexico, Papua New Guinea, Poland, Scotland and hosts South Africa.

 Information on the HSBC World Rugby Challenger Series 2021 will be shared in due course.